 But, fear not.
 With a little preparation and a sprinkle of creativity, it’s entirely feasible to enjoy a delicious, festive feast without compromising your lifestyle.

-If you’re attending…
+If you’re attending

-Communicate with the Host
+Communicate with your host

-If you’re heading to a Christmas dinner as a guest, consider politely letting them know your dietary preferences in advance.
+If you’re heading to a Christmas dinner as a guest, politely letting them know your dietary preferences in advance is crucial.
 A helpful option is to offer to bring a vegan dish or two to share, as this will not only ensure you’ll have something to enjoy, but also introduces others to others to the world of plant-based foods.
 Most hosts will appreciate the support (and the extra food!) too.
 Read on for some show stopping vegan Christmas recipe ideas to bring with you.

 Navigating the Christmas Table